mothball16/flash-thunder/FlashThunder/!Core/planningDoc.md

   every time we want to do something with it.
 	- Will avoid service locators for now though.
 Looking into services as their own resource or abandoning resources altogether for services.
+- Very highly considering using Tiled for tilemap building.
+This seems very conventional and better than putting characters in an array x_x

 ## Architecture
 - Using MonoGame framework to get more experience building stuff
 - Using fennecs for game ECS